Blockstacksdottech/platform-contracts/README.md

 and follow the console instructions to run one test suite

 # Architecture

+At this point in the development, we are migrating from our original architecture (Hub & Spoke) to an upgradeable system using [OpenZeppelin SDK](https://openzeppelin.com/sdk/) implementation of [Proxy Contracts](https://blog.openzeppelin.com/proxy-patterns/)

+# Original Architecture

 Inspired by [RocketPool's Hub&Spoke architecture](https://medium.com/rocket-pool/upgradable-solidity-contract-design-54789205276d), we use a network of contracts that will allow us to have:

 - Reasonable contract upgradeability (for our alpha's project posting schedule)